 VA loans are becoming increasingly attractive home financing options for military borrowers faced with tough credit and down payment requirements.
 These flexible loans, which come with some significant financial benefits, are at an all-time high in terms of average loan amount and guaranty amount.

-Almost 440,000 military borrowers obtained a VA-backed loan in 2014, and the program’s growth is likely to continue in the year ahead.
+More than 624,000 VA home loans were guaranteed by the VA in 2019, and the program's growth is increasing in the 2020 calendar year.
 But as with any mortgage product, it can't be all smiles and sunshine.
 Both VA loan pros and cons are a part of the game.
-Let’s take a step back and look at some of each.
+Let's take a step back and look at some of each.

 If you haven't gotten started on your VA home loan application, talk to Veterans United today.
 We'll walk you through the process.